gristlabs/grist-help/help/exports.md

 ## Backing up an entire document

-Grist documents can also be downloaded in whole as an Sqlite database file.
+Grist documents can also be downloaded in whole as an SQLite database file.
-Sqlite is a popular database format.
+SQLite is a popular database format.
 The downloaded file will contain all your tabular data, any attached files within those tables, metadata about your tables, pages, and widgets, and a history of recent modifications of the document.
 It will not contain information about who the document